makingweirdthings/makingweirdthings.github.io/_toys/costs.md

 ## Cutting costs:

-Things I didn't actually need to buy:
+Things I didn't absolutely need to buy:

-* All of the sculpting, but I like them.
+* All of the sculpting tools.
+I used them, but it could have been done without them.
 * Armature wire and used stiffer copper wire, which I already had
-* Silicone retardant, and just work faster
+* Silicone retardant, and just work faster.
-* Lexan sheet, and built a larger volume square box instead with scraps
+* Lexan sheet.
+I could have built a larger volume square box instead with scraps.
-* Mica or pigment
+* Mica or pigment.
+Color isn't strictly required.